GET IN TOUCH

 What Is a Tax Lien in South Dakota?

-A tax lien functions as the government's legal claim on property when a person fails to pay taxes owed to the state.
+A tax lien is the government's legal claim to property when a person or business fails to pay taxes owed to the state.
 This mechanism protects the state's interest in collecting tax debt while establishing priority over other creditors.
 The lien attaches broadly rather than targeting one specific property, giving tax authorities comprehensive collection power.

 How Tax Liens Affect Property Owners

-• Property transaction complications: The government's legal claim appears in title searches, preventing clean transfers to potential buyers until resolution occurs.
+Property transaction complications — The government's legal claim appears in title searches, preventing clean title transfers to potential buyers until the issue is resolved.

-• Credit impact: Financial institutions review public records showing liens, which affect loan applications and increase interest rates offered.
+Credit impact — Financial institutions review public records for liens, which affect loan applications and increase the interest rates they offer.

 Which Agency Files Tax Liens in South Dakota?